top of page

 We must lift up our neighbors who have no access to health insurance, face barriers to SNAP, have delayed care, as well as those who are thriving because of public programs like TennCare and SNAP.
 Sharing personal experiences with these programs are critical tools in changing the hearts and minds of decision-makers, and TJC is here to support you in amplifying that story.

-Stay informed with timely updates and insights on this critical issue!
+Stay informed with timely updates and insights!

 IN THE NEWS